patchy-oss/scripts/README.md

 # scripts
-Small scripts or programs I use
+Small scripts, programs or configs I use